Jean-Luc Mélenchon: Political positions

 Mélenchon is a proponent of increased labour rights and the expansion of French welfare programmes.
-He has also called for the mass redistribution of wealth to rectify existing socioeconomic inequalities.
-Domestic policies proposed by Mélenchon include a 100% income tax on earnings over €360,000 a year, 100% inheritance tax on sums beyond €12 million, full state reimbursement for health care costs, a reduction in presidential powers in favour of the legislature, and the easing of immigration laws.
+He has also called for the mass redistribution of wealth, to rectify existing socioeconomic inequalities.
+Domestic policies proposed by Mélenchon include a 100% income tax on earnings over €360,000 a year, 100% inheritance tax on sums beyond €12 million, full state reimbursement for health care costs, a reduction in presidential powers, in favour of the legislature, and the easing of immigration laws.
 Mélenchon supports same-sex marriage and women's right to abortion.
-He also supports the legalisation of cannabis.
+He also favors the legalisation of cannabis, but opposes prostitution and supports the ban on the purchase of sex, which came into effect in 2016.
 Mélenchon believes in the "créolisation" of French culture and society, a term coined by the Martinican poet Édouard Glissant, who defines it as "a blend of cultures that creates something new", that "belongs to none of the cultures that comprise it".
-During a campaign rally in December 2021, Mélenchon told his supporters: "Whatever one's gender, colour or religion, we are called upon to love one another, and so we pool together our tastes and our cultures.
+During a campaign rally in December 2021, Mélenchon told his supporters: "Whatever one's gender, colour, or religion, we are called upon to love one another, and so we pool together our tastes and our cultures.
 That's créolisation.
 Créolisation is the future of humanity."
-Hazareesingh argued that Mélenchon "mobilised support in deprived inner-city areas, and was the only major candidate who unambiguously denounced racism and Islamophobia, and defended a multicultural vision of Frenchness which, borrowing from the poet Édouard Glissant, he labelled 'créolisation'."
-During a rally on 14 June 2024, Melenchon stated "When I was born, one in ten French people had a foreign grandparent, now it's one in four.
-Consequently, those who call themselves French by origin pose a serious problem for the cohesion of society".
+Hazareesingh argued that Mélenchon "mobilised support in deprived inner-city areas, and was the only major candidate who unambiguously denounced racism and Islamophobia, and defended a multicultural vision of Frenchness which, borrowing from the poet Édouard Glissant, he labelled 'créolisation'".
+During a rally on 14 June 2024, Melenchon stated, "When I was born, one in ten French people had a foreign grandparent, now it's one in four.
+Consequently, those who call themselves French by origin pose a serious problem for the cohesion of society."